-For women it's believed that up to 40% are going to suffer from hair loss issues by the age of 40.
+It's believed that up to 40% of women will suffer from hair loss issues by the age of 40.
 After menopause, that number goes up.
-At this point, it's estimated that over 60% of women are going to experience thinning hair and even bald spots.
+At that point, it's estimated that over 60% of women are going to experience thinning hair and even bald spots.
 On average, women lose around 50 to 100 strands of hair per day.
 That's normal!
 However, if you start losing significantly more than that and you're under 50 years old or you notice that your hair is not growing back, then you need to act sooner than later or contact your doctor.

 Hair loss in both men and women is mostly attributed to genetic factors that include hormonal imbalances.
 In fact, it's mostly the same hormone in both men and women causing the hair loss.
 The most common genetic cause for hair loss is called Alopecia, also known as hereditary pattern baldness.

 But genes are not the only factors!
 There are many other natural causes of hair loss.
 Two of the largest contributors are stress and inflammation.
 So if you'd like to keep your hair, then managing your stress and keeping systemic inflammation in your body down is very, very important.